STEM-Fuse/dylansf.github.io/README.md

 ## 1. Introduction to Web Design

 ### 1.1.
 Simple Sample
+Look at a basic HTML file.
 ### 1.2.
 Getting Started
+Exploring HTML
 ### 1.3.
 Lists and Tables
 ### 1.4.
 Forms